Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

 \subsection{Setting of the problem}

 \ \\ \paragraph{\bf{The circular Riesz gas}} This paper aims to study an interacting particles system on the circle $\dT:=\dR/\mathbb{Z}$, named circular Riesz gas.
-Let us note that given a parameter $s>0$, the Riesz $s$-kernel on $\dT$ is defined by
+Given a parameter $s>0$, the Riesz $s$-kernel on $\dT$ is defined by